ibm-messaging/mq-gitops-samples/queue-manager-basic-deployment/README.md

 Deploy the producer and consumer Java applications.

 > [!IMPORTANT]
-> Change the passwords in Producer.java and Consumer.java to match what you have in the qmdemo-passwords-secret.yaml
+> Change the passwords in Producer.java and Consumer.java to match what you have in the Secret qmdemo-passwords-secret and ensure you store the code securely.

+> [!CAUTION]
+> The samples below usese this repository that has the publicaly accessible passwords.

 ```
 oc new-app registry.redhat.io/redhat-openjdk-18/openjdk18-openshift~https://github.com/ibm-messaging/mq-gitops-samples#main --context-dir=/queue-manager-basic-deployment/code/qmdemo-producer --env='JAVA_APP_JAR=producer-1.0-SNAPSHOT-jar-with-dependencies.jar' --name=mq-producer